mjfrigaard/sharing-your-work/manuscript/00intro.md

 We also assume you've been using your computer to send/receive emails, write papers, and explore the internet.
 People encounter a need for data science skills at different times in their lives, so we realize there's a chance a few of you will be familiar with some of the content we're covering.
 If this is the case, hopefully, we cover it in a novel and painless way that doesn't make reading it feel like a waste of time.

-We use the plural 'we' throughout the manual based on the [excellent advice](http://www.econ.uiuc.edu/~econ508/Papers/mathwriting.pdf) from Donald Knuth, Tracy Larabee, and Paul Roberts, "*think of a dialog between author and reader.*" As with most written works, the topics in this manual are the result of many conversations, emails, comment threads, and communications that could not have happened in isolation.
+We use the plural 'we' throughout the manual based on the [excellent advice](http://www.econ.uiuc.edu/~econ508/Papers/mathwriting.pdf) from Donald Knuth, Tracy Larabee, and Paul Roberts, "*think of a dialog between author and reader.*."
+As with most written works, the topics in this manual are the result of many conversations, emails, comment threads, and communications that could not have happened in isolation.

 ## Style guide